 Our body has the ability to adjust to higher altitudes if given enough time.
-This process of adaption is called acclimatization.
-Altitude illness occurs as the result of failure to adapt to a higher altitude.
+This process of adaptation is called acclimatization.
+Altitude illness occurs as a result of failure to adapt to a higher altitude.
 Fluid begins to leak from blood vessels, most often in the brain or in the lungs.
-If fluids collect the lungs, you become breathless more easily while walking.
-A cough begins firstly dry and irritative, but progressing to the production of pink, frothy sputum in its most severe form.
+If fluids collect in the lungs, you become breathless more easily while walking.
+A cough begins first as dry and irritative, but progresses to the production of pink, frothy sputum in its most severe form.
 The person ultimately drowns in this fluid if he/she doesn't go down.
-This symptom is referred to as high altitude pulmonary oedema (HAPE).
-When fluid leaks in brain, you initially develop a headache, loss of appetite, nausea and something vomiting, this symptom is referred to acute mountain sickness (AMS).
-If you become more tired and you like to lie down and do nothing, as you lose coordination and eventually you sleep in coma and death is inevitable if you don't descend immediately.
-This syndrome is called (HACE).
-HAPE and HACE can occur alone or in combinations.

-Nausea, vomiting, Loss of appetite.
+- Nausea, vomiting, Loss of appetite.

-Disturbed sleep/Insomnia, persistent headache.
+- Disturbed sleep/Insomnia, persistent headache.

-Dizziness, light headedness, confusion, disorientation, drunken gait.
+- Dizziness, lightheadedness, confusion, disorientation, drunken gait.

-Shortness of breath and breathing irregularity, reduced urine output.
+- Shortness of breath and breathing irregularity, reduced urine output.

-General feeling of malaise
+- General feeling of malaise

 Some basic guidelines for the prevention of AMS: